platformsh/platformsh-docs/src/gettingstarted/cli.md

 ![API Token screen](/images/api-token-list.png)

-After creating the token, you may view it by clicking the "view" link next to the token name.
-You will be asked to reverify your password as well.
+After creating the token it will be displayed once at the top of the page in a green banner.
+You may also view it later by clicking the "view" link next to the token name.
+You will be asked to reverify your password as well when viewing the token.

 Now set that token to an environment variable named `PLATFORMSH_CLI_TOKEN` on your system where the CLI will run.
 Consult the documentation for your CI system to see how to do that.